alexpgates/color-scan/README.md

 # How does it work?

-When the process script is called, it'll grab the latest image in the $path you set in the settings.
-Then it will grab the top 3 dominant colors from the image, convert RGB to the xy color space, then send the color(s) to your Hue bridge.
+When the process script is called, it grabs the latest image from a directory.
+Color Thief handles the color quantization and provides RGB colors.
+RGB is converted the the xy color space, then sent to your Hue bridge.

 # How do the settings work?

-There are a few things you need to set up in process.php.

-    $multi = 'false'; // true = use top 3 colors for lights 1, 2, and 3 respectively, or send the top color to group 0
-    $path = "/path/to/whatever/directory/"; // path to where your scanned images are stored.
+    $color_mode = 'multi'; // "multi" or "single"
+    // "multi" uses different colors for each light (defined in $light_ids),
+    // "single" uses the most dominant color found in the image for a Hue group (defined in $group_id)

+    $light_ids = array( 1, 2, 3 );
+    // ids of your Hue lights that you want to use with color-scan
+    // Grab these from your bridge. http://developers.meethue.com/1_lightsapi.html

+    $group_id = 0;
+    // must be set  if using single color mode;
+    // Grab this from your bridge. http://developers.meethue.com/2_groupsapi.html

+    $path = "/path/to/your/images/";
+    // directory where you want to look for an image to process

-    $bridge = 'x.x.x.x'; // ip address of your internal bridge
+    $bridge = 'x.x.x.x';
+    // ip address of your internal bridge

+    $hue_key = 'hue-user';
-    $hue_key = 'your-hue-dev-user'; // valid api user
+    // valid api user

-    $debug = 'true'; // Display debug info (and RGB colors) on the screen
+    //$debug = 'debug'; // uncomment this for some debug info

 **Note: color-scan doesn't handle registering a dev user on your bridge.
 You'll need to handle that on your own.** (<http://developers.meethue.com/4_configurationapi.html>)